laminas/laminas-ldap/doc/book/intro.md

 ### Multi-domain Authentication and Failover

-The `Zend\Ldap\Ldap` component by itself makes no attempt to authenticate with multiple servers.
-However, `Zend\Ldap\Ldap` is specifically designed to handle this scenario gracefully.
+The `Laminas\Ldap\Ldap` component by itself makes no attempt to authenticate with multiple servers.
+However, `Laminas\Ldap\Ldap` is specifically designed to handle this scenario gracefully.
 The required technique is to simply iterate over an array of arrays of serve options and attempt to bind with each server.
 As described above `bind()` will automatically canonicalize each name, so it does